daimonie/airflow-dbt-training/presentation/day_three.md

 ## Incremental Models – Why?

 * Large models don't need to reprocess everything every time
-* dbt lets you process **only new or changed rows**
+* dbt means you can process **only new or changed rows**
 * This can save time and money in production

 ### Key Trade-off: dbt vs Native Features

 While dbt incremental models work across all warehouses, modern data warehouses like Snowflake (Dynamic Tables) and BigQuery (Materialized Views) offer native incremental processing.
 These built-in features automatically handle updates without requiring dbt runs, often with better performance.
-However, dbt incrementals give you more direct control over the transformation logic and timing.
+However, dbt incrementals give you **more direct control** over transformation logic and timing.

 **Key Points - Incremental Models:**

-- You can now make models process only new/changed data
+- Incremental models to only process new/changed data
-- You understand the trade-offs vs native features
+- There are trade-offs between incremental models & native features
-- You can add incremental logic to existing models
+- You can add incremental logic to any existing model

 ---

 ## Part 2: Reusing Logic with Macros

-Two powerful ways to reuse logic in dbt:
+There are two powerful ways to reuse logic in dbt:

 - **Macros**: Reusable SQL/Jinja snippets
 - **Custom Tests**: Reusable data quality checks